-- A clear call to action that shows that you understand their pain and that you can help
+- A clear call to action that shows you understand their pain and your ability to help.

-This type of email marketing best practice is called “segmentation,” which involves separating various groups of email subscribers into smaller lists broken down by buyer personas.
-Sending different emails to targeted groups is more time-consuming than sending out one email to everyone on your contact list, but putting in this extra work can yield higher open rates, better click-through rates and, ultimately, more sales.
+This email marketing best practice is called “segmentation,” which involves separating various email subscriber groups into smaller lists broken down by buyer personas.
+Segmenting your email lists into targeted groups is more time-consuming than sending one email to everyone on your contact list, but this extra work can yield a higher email open rate, a better click-through rate (CTR) and, ultimately, more sales.

-About 68% of email campaigns are being opened on mobile devices, according to research from Campaign Monitor, which is why it’s so important to optimize emails for mobile devices.
-People view emails differently on smartphones than they do on desktop computers, often scrolling quickly and sometimes paying less attention to them than they would if they were looking at a computer screen.
+According to research from SparkPost, people open 42% to 60% of email campaigns on mobile devices, so optimizing emails for mobile devices is crucial.
+Your recipients view emails differently on smartphones than on desktop computers, often scrolling quickly and sometimes paying less attention than they would if they were looking at a computer screen.

-Follow these best practices for optimizing your emails for mobile devices:
+Follow these best practices to optimize your emails for mobile devices:

-- Put your best content at the beginning of your subject line so that it does not get missed (potentially getting cut off by an email client).
+- Put your best content at the beginning of your subject line so readers don’t miss it.
+(An email client may cut off part of the subject line.)

 - Keep your subject lines under 30 characters.

-- Add pre-header text to help readers get a better idea of what the email is about and entice them to open it.
+- Add preheader text to help readers get a better idea of what the email is about and to entice them to open it.

-- Use at least 12-point font size so that readers don’t have to zoom in to read your content on their small screens.
+- Use a font size of at least 12 point so readers don’t have to zoom in to read your content on their small screens.